scottbrady91/IdentityModel/README.md

 [Branca](https://branca.io/) is token construct suitable for internal systems.
 The payload is encrypted using XChaCha20-Poly1305.
 Must use a 32-byte symmetric key.

+*The initial version of this .NET Branca implementation was a port of the Java Branca libraries.
+I have since found out that these do not conform to the Branca specification and have updated my .NET Branca library accordingly (version 1.3).*

 ```csharp
 var handler = new BrancaTokenHandler();
 var key = Encoding.UTF8.GetBytes("supersecretkeyyoushouldnotcommit");